Beau M. Ances, MD, PhD

 - Email: firstname.lastname@example.org

-Brittany Nelson is a Clinical Research Coordinator for Dr. Ances.
-She studied psychology at University of Missouri – St. Louis.
-She is currently working on the Down Syndrome studies.
+Brittany Nelson is a Senior Clinical Research Coordinator in the Ances Lab.
+She studied psychology at the University of Missouri – St. Louis.
+She is currently leading the Down syndrome studies as well as working with Dr. Ances in the clinical setting.
 She was the lead Coordinator on the Exercise Study in the Ances Lab at Washington University and has worked in the Ances Lab since 2014.
 Brittany has experience working with older adults as well as adolescents.
 She is the resident REDCap advisor for the lab as well as the website designer and manages the social media accounts.
 Brittany is also a certified yoga instructor and has a Siamese cat named Yakmaine and a coonhound puppy named Infinity.

 Regina Thompson holds a BA in mathematics from Saint Louis University.
 She has worked at Washington University in St. Louis since 2002, and joined the Ances Lab in 2014.
 Regina has extensive experience in project management, performing neuropsychological assessments, and collecting MRI and PET neuroimaging data.
 She recruits and works with research participants across all age groups on multiple NIH-funded projects.
 She also coordinates the CNS HIV Antiretroviral Therapy Effects Research (CHARTER) study for the Washington University site and is certified to perform neurocognitive assessments through University of California San Diego.
 Additionally, she assists with budgets, grant management, and other administrative functions for the Ances Lab.